top of page

 Because It's Something Only A Few Will Do

 Naturally, there's a personal motive involved.
 This is a trail that most people won't even attempt, and few will tackle more than once.
 Being able to do something that others lack the motivation to try certainly brings a sense of pride.
 When others opt for the couch instead of the trail I'm on, it's gratifying.
-I'm not anyone special, I'm certainly not in top shape, and I'm far from being the fastest on the trail.
-But when I complete a ride like this, I can definitely smile and think, "at least I didn't stay home." (although it's certainly tempting).
-I believe everyone who takes on this ride feels the same way, I believe we all take away a bit of pride in ourselves and the accomplishment.
+I'm not anyone special; I'm certainly not in top shape, and I'm far from being the fastest on the trail.
+But when I complete a ride like this, I can definitely smile and think, "At least I didn't stay home."
+(Although it's certainly tempting.)
+I believe everyone who takes on this ride feels the same way.
+We all take away a bit of pride in ourselves and the accomplishment.

 This year, someone asked me why I continue to lead these rides, and I jokingly said it's something I "have to do" now.
 In truth, even if someone else took over, I'd still participate.
 It's challenging, and yes, I experience pain during, after, and the following day.
 However, knowing that I can still do it when many others won't is reason enough for me to keep going.